RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

   caption="STM32WL V1.0.0 Download"
 />

-2. The download files usually go to the download folder.
+2. The downloaded files usually go to the download folder.
 You need to extract it then you will see the STM32WL SDK firmware folder.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/stm32wl_zip.png"